aman-a1/Solitaire/README.md

 				Introduction
 				------------

-This part is the final product of the project which utilizes all the previous parts to build a interactive terminal game for users to play.
+This part is the final product of the project which utilizes all the 3 parts to build a interactive terminal game for users to play.
 The following program uses -f switch to take the filename, -s switch to take the seed value in order to generate a random game, -1 for turn 1 and -3 for turn 3 and -l Limit , initial value for